 Please read the disclaimer on Personal Data Privacy before applying.

-Before completing the e-form, prepare your pdf application file as you will have to attach it to your e-form.
+Before completing the e-form, prepare your pdf application file as you will have to attach it to your online application form.

-The pdf application file you will attach to your e-form should consist of a bio-sketch of:
+The pdf application file you will attach to your online application form should consist of a bio-sketch of:

 Personal Data Privacy

 "The ESC Basic Research Fellowship provided me with a unique opportunity to spend an insightful research stay at Karolinska Institutet exploring the applications of cutting-edge spatial transcriptomics under the expert guidance of Edurado Villablanca's research group.
 This enriching experience allowed me to closely follow the strategic planning and execution of two distinct spatial transcriptomic experiments employing diverse technologies and granted me firsthand training in the implementation of multiplexed spatial proteomics.
 Moreover, I was invited to collaborate in an ongoing research project and contribute to the establishment of experimental protocols for the evaluation of tissue damage and regeneration, which led to a productive mutual exchange of knowledge.
 I am immensely thankful to the ESC Council on Basic Cardiovascular Science for affording young scientists like myself an invaluable chance to enhance our scientific skills and forge new scientific connections".

 "The ESC Basic Research Fellowship was a turning point in the development of my project.
 It enabled me to establish state-of-the-art 3D cellular models of the familial cardiomyopathy syndrome currently under study.
 I was hosted in Prof. Eschehnhagen's laboratory in Hamburg where I could apply such technology to the iPSCs-derived model already generated in my home Institution.
 This experience deeply impacted on my knowledge, on the results of the projects and offered the opportunity to start collaborations that will definitely be crucial in my future career".